damienmaguire/Tesla-Model-3-Charger/README.md

 Uploaded a redacted version of my very hacky test code used on prototype Arduino/SAM3X8E based controller.

 01/12/21 : Added fully functional V6 firmware for the Arduiono Due hardware.
 Tested and working in E46 touring with US PCS.

+02/09/22 : Beta release for new type STM32 firmware V1.